 I only recently discovered toilet paper tablets.
-Now that I know about them, I’m wondering how we all managed without TP tabs for so long.
+Now that I know about them, I wonder how we all managed without TP tabs for so long.

-They have a lot of different uses and, while they aren’t absolutely necessary, they do make life easier in many ways.
+They have many different uses and, while they aren’t indispensable, they do make life easier in many ways.

 Our Top Pick

 What Are Toilet Paper Tablets?